The Thomas Pages homepage

 Isaiah 6:1-8.

-This
+This statement

-In other words, Isaiah's call to be a prophet was not a purely private matter arising within the intimacy of his personal relationship with God.
+other words, Isaiah's call to be a prophet was not a private matter arising within the intimacy of his personal relationship with God.
 It was a call to represent God's authority to Israel – to carry whatever message the Lord may instruct him to deliver – authoritatively.

-This
+This is

-is demonstrated in the very next chapter when delivering a message publicly to fearful King Ahaz of Judah saying –
+demonstrated in the very next chapter when delivering a message publicly to fearful King Ahaz of Judah saying –

 "If you are not firm in faith, you will not be firm at all. ...Ask a sign of the LORD your God; let it be deep as Sheol or high as Heaven."